-Researchers from the of California, University of Hawaii, the University of California Observatories and Tennessee State University have been working for years to confirm the planets were there.
+Researchers from the University of California, University of Hawaii, the University of California Observatories and Tennessee State University have been working for years to confirm the planets were there.

-The planets orbit a star called 7924.
+The planets orbit a star called HD 7924.
 They orbit at a distance closer than Mercury orbits our sun (35.9 million miles), and complete their orbits in five, 15 and 24 days, respectively.

-“The three planets are unlike anything in our solar system, with masses seven to eight times the mass of Earth and orbits very close to their host star,” UC Berkeley Lauren Weiss said in a written statement.
+“The three planets are unlike anything in our solar system, with masses seven to eight times the mass of Earth and orbits very close to their host star,” UC Berkeley graduate student Lauren Weiss said in a written statement.

 The researchers used a robotic telescope called the “Automated Planet Finder,” which searches for planets around nearby stars that could be suitable for life.
 Most distant planets discovered by astronomers so far are gas giants like Jupiter.